zxl777/Aup/README.md

 # TPM3
-Tiny production process manager for Linux.
+Production process manager for Linux (PM2 rewritten in GO)
-Pure Golang wrote.

 # Feature
 - Have the classic features of PM2, but use minimal memory and CPU, no dependencies.